Snapper Carr: Valor and the loss of Snapper's hands

-Hourman
+Encountering the Hourman android

 The character of Snapper Carr is a main character in the Hourman comic book, which was published from April 1999 to April 2001.
 Throughout the comic book's run, a running gag depicts Snapper wearing a series of T-shirts, each emblazoned with a different superhero's logo or uniform colors.
-In this comic book, Hourman III is an android from the 853rd century.
-He was built by Tyler ChemoRobotics, a company founded by Hourman II (Rick Tyler) in the late 20th century.
-Hourman III traveled permanently to the 20th century, which is the one place he believed he could grow and evolve as a lifeform.
+In this comic book, Hourman is an android from the 853rd century.
+He was built by Tyler ChemoRobotics, a company founded by Hourman (Rick Tyler) in the late 20th century.
+The Hourman android traveled permanently to the 20th century, which is the one place he believed he could grow and evolve as a lifeform.
 He joined the Justice League, and at one point accessed all of Batman's memories of the League.
-These memories made Hourman III realize that Snapper Carr would be a good "humanity coach".
+These memories made the Hourman android realize that Snapper Carr would be a good "humanity coach".
 The reader learns that, after having his hands restored, Snapper returned to Earth.
 He married and was divorced by a young woman named Bethany Lee (whose mother is the Happy Harbor chief of police).
 Snapper is depicted spending most of his time at a trendy if run-down Happy Harbor coffeehouse, the Mad Yak Café, and caring for his pet cat, whom he has named Starro.
 (Note: "The Mad Yak" is a poem by Beat poet Gregory Corso.
 Snapper Carr was originally depicted as a "beatnik".
 The poem, written from the perspective of a cow going to slaughter, discusses feelings of being used for raw materials rather than being treated like an individual.
 Snapper's feelings in Hourman reflect those expressed in the poem.)